covcom/205CDE/15_Jinja2_templates/README.md

 {% endblock %}
 ```

-There are several things to note here:
+In the code above:

-* We used all three directives: extend, import, and include.
+* You used all three directives: extend, import, and include.
 In all cases, it takes file name in a string format.
 * Blocks can have named eng tags.
 For example, the list line above could be changed to `{% endblock content %}`
 * The `super()` method gives back the results of the parent block.
 * Expression values not included in any HTML tags are not being displayed.
 For example, if line `{{macros.display_actors(seq)}}` moves to the outside of any blocks, the names won't be shown on the web page.